websemantics/semantic-dojo/README.md

 ### [Dev]
 #### Changes
 - CSS fixes and improve visual for the Tab widget @ 19th Nov 2015
+- Implementation of the Tree widget @ 19th Nov 2015

 ### [1.1] - 2015-08-31
 #### Changed